9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ## Part 2: Research question

-We will research the association and predictive value between the response variable "Audience Score on Rotten Tomatoes," and these explanatory variables:
+We will research the association and predictive value between the response variable "Audience Score on Rotten Tomatoes," and multiple explanatory variables to build a multiple linear regression model.
+Variable selection criteria will be covered in Part 4: Modeling.
+Note the explanatory variables used in the model were selected based on their contextual relevance.

-* Critics score on Rotten Tomatoes
-* Critics rating on Rotten Tomatoes (Certified Fresh, Fresh, Rotten)
-* MPAA rating of the movie (G, PG, PG-13, R, Unrated)
-* Genre of movie (Action & Adventure, Comedy, Documentary, Drama, Horror, Mystery & Suspense, Other)
-* Rating on IMDB
-* Runtime of movie (in minutes)
-* Whether or not the movie was nominated for a best picture Oscar (no, yes)
-* Whether or not the movie won a best picture Oscar (no, yes)
-* Whether or not one of the main actors in the movie ever won an Oscar (no, yes)
-* Whether or not one of the main actresses in the movie ever won an Oscar (no, yes)
-* Whether or not the director of the movie ever won an Oscar (no, yes)
-* Whether or not the movie is in the Top 200 Box Office list on BoxOfficeMojo (no, yes)

 The "Audience score on Rotten Tomatoes" variable as a response is of interest because Rotten Tomatoes is more of a "popularity" score generator based on likes and dislikes, and as percentage score, this metric is easily digested.
 So, as a very simplified and condensed metric, uncovering any meaningful relationships will be interesting.

-The explanatory variables were selected based on understanding different scoring methodologies, and also understanding the influence of perceptual bias, e.g. would a long runtime bore the audience and negatively affect ratings?
-The remaining variables were not included as they would not lend themselves to modeling.
-Exclusion details will be included in the "Modeling" section of the analysis.

 * * *